top of page

 Module 3: Strategies for improving population health

-Taught by Dr. Dan Exeter and Roshini Peiris-John for 9 lectures along with other various guest lectures in 2019, this module is definitely more content-heavy than the last and requires a substantial amount of memorization primarily of various categories of measuring health status and phrases used to describe the determinants of health.
+Taught by Dr. Dan Exeter and Roshini Peiris-John along with other various guest lectures in 2023, this module is definitely more content-heavy than the last and requires a substantial amount of memorization primarily of various categories of measuring health status and phrases used to describe the determinants of health.
 There is a focus on inequities and inequalities in society and in the health sector, particularly in New Zealand, and thus is extremely relevant to those who wish to pursue future professional health roles.

 Topics are as follows: population changes and New Zealand’s dynamic population; the Dahlgren and Whitehead model; measuring socio-economic position; inequalities and inequities; neighbourhoods and population health; access to Health Services (Mr. Dennis Hsu); Maori health (Assoc.
 Professor Papaarangi Reid); public health surveillance.